thenewboston-blockchain/Website/README.md

 ## Overview

-This repository contains the website and documentation for [thenewboston.com](https://thenewboston.com/)
+This repository contains the source code and documentation for [thenewboston.com](https://thenewboston.com/) website.

 ## Contributing